-In the spirit of the Lasallian call to work “together and by association,” each semester two-three faculty members from different departments may collaborate on the creation of distinct but interrelated undergraduate courses (“TABA” courses).
+In the spirit of the Lasallian call to work “together and by association,” each semester two to three faculty members from different departments may collaborate on the creation of distinct but interrelated undergraduate courses (“TABA” courses).
 While each course has its own departmental home, TABA courses share an overarching theme (e.g., food insecurity, immigration, racial justice).
 TABA courses may also share some texts, guest speakers, off-campus trips, and/or Student Learning Goals.
 Faculty and students work collaboratively throughout the semester, engaging in interdisciplinary dialogue, community-based research, service learning, or other shared learning experiences.
 TABA courses are grounded in the Lasallian Commitment of Active Responsibility and guided by institutional learning outcomes, emphasizing the importance of increasing one’s cultural and global awareness and engaging in respectful collaborations to address issues of personal and public concern.

 Some background and examples of TABA courses: